MPGEEZY/WHSTechNotes/journal.md

 # April 27, 2026

 Technoly played a role in my life by letting me text my fmaily and friends during the weekend.

+# May 6, 2026

+i beleaive we help Ai train by looking up things and going more specific in what we want so the Ai can learn what we want faster.

+# May 11, 2026

+I beleaive that my confidence and communicaion have improved through out this year.
+Because of my friends and meeting new people. i used to shake, and my palms would sweat when i evem would think about talking to someone new.
+But now i cam do it with no probelm.